Coprophagia: Will A Raw Diet Cure My Dog’s Poop Eating Habit?

 What to look for in a diet:

 Moving forward my best advice is to feed your Leonard a species appropriate, robust and balanced diet.
 I, of course, recommend fresh raw.
 It has been known to stop Coprophagia and the desire to go from the smelly stuff.
 And…again, try to keep Leonard away from the wild “gifts” in your yard.
+It’s also important to know how much to feed your dog, especially when switching to a raw diet, to ensure they're getting the right amount of nutrients.

 As always, if any of your pets’ behavior continues to concern you, call your vet.